 The certificate has also been allocated a UCAS tariff of 16 points for entry to higher education.

 The Level 3 Junior Journalist Apprenticeship is a training scheme which provides a direct route into the industry.
 Apprentice junior journalists gain skills and experience working in a news environment as well as off-the-job training at college to work towards gaining the NCTJ Level 3 Diploma in Journalism qualification.

 Apprentices must also produce a work-related project towards the end of their training which is independently assessed and must be passed to gain the apprenticeship certificate.

 The NCTJ Level 3 Diploma in Journalism equips trainee journalists with the knowledge and skills for professional entry level journalism.
 This qualification encompasses the skills required by the modern multimedia journalist.

-The Diploma in Journalism attracts a UCAS tariff of 48 points for entry to higher education from 2017.
+The Diploma in Journalism attracts a UCAS tariff of 48 points for entry to higher education.

 The NCTJ Level 6 National Qualification in Journalism (NQJ) is the industry’s professional qualification that trainee journalists with at least 18 months employment can take to achieve senior status as a journalist.
 Employers who support the programme register trainees with the NCTJ and an online logbook is completed providing evidence of training and experience before taking the exams.

 The NCTJ may work in collaboration with individual employers (or group of employers) to design bespoke qualifications that meet the specific needs of a targeted audience.
 Please contact Lyn Jones, head of qualifications, for further information.

 The NCTJ Level 4 Diploma in Magazine Journalism is a bespoke qualification designed for specialist magazine journalists.
 The learning in this bespoke qualification can be applied to day-to-day editorial environments providing added breadth, depth, insight and authority to their roles.